Markov properties for mixed graphs: Independence models for mixed graphs

-Theorem \ref{thm:110} implies that we can focus on establishing conditional independence for pairs of nodes, formulated in the corollary below. \begin{coro} For a loopless mixed graph $G$ and disjoint subsets of its node set $A$, $B$, and $C$, it holds that $A\dse_mB\cd C$ if and only if $i\dse_m j\cd C$ for every nodes $i\in A$ and $j\in B$. \end{coro} \begin{proof} The result follows from the fact that $\dse_m$ satisfies the decomposition and the composition properties. \end{proof}
+Theorem~\ref{thm110} implies that we can focus on establishing conditional independence for pairs of nodes, formulated in the corollary below. \begin{coro} For a loopless mixed graph $G$ and disjoint subsets of its node set $A$, $B$, and $C$, it holds that $A\perp_mB\cd C$ if and only if $i\perp_m j\cd C$ for every nodes $i\in A$ and $j\in B$. \end{coro} \begin{pf} The result follows from the fact that $\perp_m$ satisfies the decomposition and the composition properties. \end{pf}